 No. At Urgent Care and TeleHealth, on-site laboratory services can test your urine, as well as do any necessary blood work.
 This means you won’t have to leave the facility to have your DOT physical health screening completed.

 If urine testing determines you have underlying medical issues, such as kidney problems or diabetes, the medical team can offer additional treatment information or refer you to a specialist for further care.

-If you’re applying for a job with the Department of Transportation or are looking to obtain your CDL, schedule a DOT physical online or by calling the office nearest you.
+If you’re applying for a job that requires a commercial driver’s license, schedule a DOT physical online or by calling the office nearest you.